decile-team/distil/README.md

 </p>

 <h3 align="center">
-<p>Cut down your labeling cost and time 5x-10x times!
+<p>Cut down your labeling cost and time by 3x-5x!
 </h3>

 # In this README